Balancedsan/FTP_C/README.md

-# Project Title
+# FTP Client and Server Program
-A FTP Client and Server Program Done In C programming includes list of commands
+FTP client server program that has the following list of commands

 PWD - print working directory
 cd - change directory